 Data we access and store

-As a general practice we only access and store information required for us to deliver our Reserved Instance (RI) optimization services, which includes metadata about the types of EC2 instances you are running and the RIs present in your account.
+As a general practice we only access and store information required for us to deliver our discount optimization services, which includes metadata about the types of EC2 instances you are running and the RIs and Savings Plans present in your account.

-AWS service metadata (listings of EC2 instances and RIs) retrieved from your environment is stored inside our AWS environment and is encrypted using AWS KMS.
+AWS service metadata (listings of EC2 instances, RIs, and Savings Plans) retrieved from your environment is stored inside our AWS environment and is encrypted using AWS KMS.
 Direct access to our production database is limited to a small number of ProsperOps employees on our engineering team that are responsible for supporting the production environment, and is accessed only on an as-needed basis.
 We do not proactively expire any of this information during the time in which you have an active subscription to ProsperOps.

 Compliance and certifications